ray-project/enhancements/reps/2023-10-30-gpu-memory-support.md

     def get_current_node_gpu_memory(self):
       ...
 ```
-The detected memory is added as a node label.
+The detected GPU memory is added as a node label.

 During scheduling, the resource request that contains `gpu_memory` will be converted to the corresponding `num_gpus` resource request depending on which node the scheduler is considering.